 Personal Protective Equipment (PPE) Precautions

 Laboratory staff must not become complacent when selecting PPE for their work.
 Facial coverings used when performing research should not be worn out of the laboratory.
 Facial coverings used outside of the laboratory should not also be used in the laboratory.
 Depending on your laboratory environment, this may require you to change to a more appropriate facial covering before conducting research.
-Appendix V of this document outlines specific recommendations for face coverings and other items, especially if work requires closer proximity than 6 feet.
+Appendix V of this document outlines specific recommendations for face coverings and other items.
 For additional questions or guidance, please contact your Safety Specialist.